 So, it’s back to your day job now.

-Yes, and we have a lot on the SRT calendar for 2017.
+Yes, and we have a lot on the Singapore Repertory Theatre calendar for 2017.
 In March, we’re putting on Constellation, whose premise is kind of like the movie Sliding Doors and parallel universes.
 What happens if you keep repeating a day, and each time you change small elements?
 Then in May, we’re doing Hand to God, another show that ran on Broadway and the West End.
 It’s about a Sunday schoolteacher who uses sock puppets in class and one of his students thinks he is the devil.
 It’ll raise a few eyebrows.
 And in August, we have our blockbuster musical, Forbidden City.

 That’s quite a lot to stage, no?